 Classes are usually 15-18 students at St. John’s Episcopal School.
-That way teachers have time for each child as well as both large group and small group instruction.
+This allows teachers to have time for each child as well as both large group and small group instruction.

-Faculty and staff members are very competent and highly qualified, and our teachers are also degreed and certified.
-They enjoy school, and they like students.
+Faculty and staff members are very competent and highly qualified, and our teachers are degreed and certified.
+They enjoy school, and teaching children.
 Enthusiastic and optimistic, the teachers and staff members make education challenging as well as inviting.

 No, the children should wear clothing appropriate for school and for the playground.
 Running shoes are better than dress shoes or sandals.